david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 1. <a href="#download-models">Use the Model Downloader to download suitable models.</a>
 2. <a href="#convert-models-to-intermediate-representation">Convert the models with the Model Optimizer.</a>
 3. <a href="#download-media">Download media files to run inference on.</a>
-4. <a href="#run-image-classification">Run inferance on the Image Classification Code Sample and see the results</a>.
+4. <a href="#run-image-classification">Run inference on the Image Classification Code Sample and see the results</a>.
-5. <a href="#run-security-barrier">Run inferance on the Security Barrier Camera Demo application and see the results</a>.
+5. <a href="#run-security-barrier">Run inference on the Security Barrier Camera Demo application and see the results</a>.

-Each demo and code sample is a separate application, but they use the same behavior and commponents.
+Each demo and code sample is a separate application, but they use the same behavior and components.
 The code samples and demo applications are:

 * [Code Samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show how to utilize specific OpenVINO capabilities within an application and execute specific tasks such as loading a model, running inference, querying specific device capabilities, and more.